melanchall/drywetmidi/Docs/articles/high-level-managing/Getting-objects.md

 ![NotesMinCount-2](images/Getting-objects-NotesMinCount-2.png)

-Last note will not be turned into a chord because count of notes for a chord will be `1` which is less than the specified minimum count.
+Last note will not be turned into a chord because the count of notes for a chord will be `1` which is less than the specified minimum count.
 With minimum count of notes of `3` we'll get no chords:

 ![NotesMinCount-3](images/Getting-objects-NotesMinCount-3.png)

-First possible chord will contain two notes and second chord will contain one note.
-In both cases count of notes is less than the specified minimum count.
+First possible chord will contain two notes and the second chord will contain one note.
+In both cases the count of notes is less than the specified minimum count.

 ## GetObjects

-All methods we saw before return collection of objects of the **same type**.
+All methods we saw before return a collection of objects of the **same type**.
 So you can get only either notes or chords or timed events.
 To highlight the problem, let's take a look at the following events sequence:

 ![GetObjects-Initial](images/Getting-objects-GetObjects-Initial.png)